 Teacher note-taking guides

-Practical workflows for capturing classroom evidence, keeping student histories organized, and preparing for reports or conferences.
+Practical workflows for saving classroom evidence, keeping student histories organized, and finding notes again before reports or conferences.

 Anecdotal notes and observations

-Start here if you are building a practical classroom evidence habit.
+Start here if you are building a practical note system you can keep using.

 Report cards and evidence